Bookrage001/osc/app/resources/docs/user-guide/widgets-specifics/buttons.md

 - default: `1`
 - usage: defines which value is sent on `on` position
     - set to `null` to send send no argument in the osc message
-    - set to `false` to prevent sending any osc message
     - can be an `object` if the type needs to be specified (see [preArgs](../widgets-generics.md#preargs))

 #### `off`